 Depending on the level of antibodies in bulk milk, dairy herds were divided into four groups (3, 6).
 In herds with low to high levels of antibodies (classification 1 to 3), individual blood samples from young stock should be collected and tested in pools.
-Alternatively, a repeated bulk milk sample was tested.
 Seropositive or inconclusive results from beef cattle herds were also followed-up by testing pooled blood samples from young stock.
-Table 2 shows the numbers of tested herds and individual cattle during the years 1993 to 2015.
+Table 2 shows the numbers of tested herds and individual cattle during the years 1993 to 2016.

 In case of seropositive young stock, identification of persistently infected animals would be done by testing blood samples for antibodies from every individual in the relevant herd.
-Animals with weak positive or negative serological results would be tested for the presence of virus using an antigencapture ELISA (IDEXX Laboratories, Inc., Westbrook, Maine, USA).
+Animals with weak positive or negative serological results would be tested for the presence of virus using an antigen-capture ELISA (IDEXX Laboratories, Inc., Westbrook, Maine, USA).
 Positive reactions in newly infected herds would be verified with the polymerase chain reaction (PCR) and sequence analysis.

 Table 1.
-Numbers of dairy herds and beef herds tested within the frame of the Norwegian surveillance programme for BVD in 2015.
+Numbers of dairy herds and beef herds sampled within the frame of the Norwegian surveillance programme for BVD in 2016.